The source of information for this article is based on the International Baccalaureate Organisation's official website.

 “Results showed that the PYP and MYP students outperformed students from non-IB schools in a number of grade levels in the ISA assessment areas”

 Furthermore, the MYP students’ ISA mean scores in all three domains (mathematical literacy, reading, and scientific literacy) were significantly higher than the PISA mean scores.
 Consistent with previous research (Tan and Bibby 2010; Tan and Bibby 2012), these results offer compelling evidence that PYP and MYP students in international schools perform well academically, even when measured against a group of students with similar academic achievements.

 To know more about this research on performance on the International Schools' Assessment for PYP and MYP (2021), feel free to click this PDF.

-IGB International School (IGBIS) is a vibrant Early Years to Grade 12 international school, providing a dynamic, innovative, and inclusive learning environment where students are challenged to excel in both their learning and personal growth.
-IGBIS is the only International Baccalaureate (IB) World School in Malaysia authorised to offer the full continuum of IB programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), and the Career-related Programme.
+As a vibrant Early Years to Grade 12 international school, IGB International School (IGBIS) provides a dynamic, innovative, and inclusive learning environment where students are challenged to excel in both their learning and personal growth.
+An International Baccalaureate (IB) World School, IGBIS is the only school in Malaysia authorised to offer the full continuum of IB programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), and the Career-related Programme.

-For more information about IGBIS and the IB programmes we offer, feel free to visit our website or reach out to us for personalised tours.
-For any further enquiries, you may contact us at +603 6145 4688 or email us at email@example.com.
+For more information about IGBIS and the IB programmes we offer, feel free to visit our website.
+For any further inquiries, you may contact us at +603 6145 4688 or email us at email@example.com.
 Also, follow our Facebook and Instagram pages to stay updated on our activities and on-goings at or related to our school.